waku-org/docs.waku.org/docs/guides/js-waku/store-retrieve-messages.md

 	messages.push(wakuMessage);
 };

-// Retrieve the first 10 messages
+// Retrieve the first page of messages await node.store.queryOrderedCallback(
-await node.store.queryOrderedCallback(
 	[decoder],
 	callback,
-	{
-		pageSize: 10,
-	},
 );

 // Create the cursor
 const lastMessage = messages[messages.length - 1];
 const cursor = await waku.createCursor(lastMessage);

-// Retrieve the next 10 messages
+// Retrieve the next page of messages
 // The message at the cursor index is excluded from the result await node.store.queryOrderedCallback(
 	[decoder],
 	callback,
 	{
-		pageSize: 10,
 		cursor: cursor,
 	},
 );